-This is a social group for adults and young people over the age of 18 who have Asperger’s Syndrome or high functioning Autism.
+This is a social group for autistic adults over the age of 18 who would previously have been diagnosed as having Asperger’s Syndrome and are not on the learning disability register.
 It is funded partly by grants and is partly self funding.

-The group organises a range of social activities during the year and has about 45 members.
+The group organises a range of social and educational activities during the year and has about 300 members.

 Regular activities include:

-– A snooker club, which now meets on a Wednesday every two weeks from 7-9pm at the Riley’s Snooker club, Lescar Buildings, Lescar Lane, Sheffield.
-S11 8XQ.
-The cost is £5.
-Can anyone wishing to join us please contact: email@example.com or Sylvia Johnson firstname.lastname@example.org
+– A snooker club, which meets on a Wednesday every two weeks from 7-9pm at the Snooker club on Sharrow Vale Road.

 Sharing Caring Project

 The Sharing Caring Project of Sheffield Mencap and Gateway offer a Keep in Touch Service to older families of people with a learning disability and regular information sessions for families to help with long term planning.
 For more information, we recommend you contact Sheffield Mencap and Gateway on 0114 276 7757 or the Sheffield Carers Centre on 114 272 8362.

 Webpages for these services are now located here: